Git Diff – What is it, Uses & Applications

 In this article we will explore the ins and outs of the

 git diff command and how to use it.
-As you will see, this command is particularly flexible and powerful.
+As you will see, this command is particularly flexible and useful at every stage in the git life cycle.
+Additionally, Git diff has many options for comparing data between commits and branches.
 Let's break it down.

 A basic understanding of Git version control is recommended to get the most out of this article.